This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 These spots are today known as Ujjain, Allahabad (Prayagraj), Nashik and Haridwar.
 The rivers flowing through these four places turned to amrit at that moment, and hence today, pilgrims bathe in them with the faith that holy waters would purge them of their sins.

-The dates of Kumbh Mela is based on the Hindu luni-solar calendar and depend on the astrological positions of the sun, moon, and Jupiter.
+The dates of the Kumbh Mela are based on the Hindu lunisolar calendar and depend on the astrological positions of the sun, moon, and Jupiter.

-2023 is going to be the year of Magh Kumbh.
-Magh Kumbh is believed by the Hindus to be the origin of the Universe and is, therefore, an auspicious occasion.
+2024 is going to be the year of Magh Kumbh.
+The Hindus believe that Magh Kumbh is the origin of the Universe, making it an auspicious occasion.

 Bathing dates